popeindustries/dvlp/README.md

 <summary>Overriding default Rollup config</summary>

-In the (rare) case you need to configure Rollup.js to work with the packages you're importing, you can pass the path to a custom configuration file with the `-r, --rollup-config` flag.
+In the (rare) case you need to configure Rollup.js to work with the packages you're importing, you can pass the path to a custom configuration file with the `-r, --rollup-config` option.

 **dvlp** will override/ignore the `input`, `treeshake`, and `watch` options, as well as the `file`, `format`, and `sourcemap` output options.
 Here is the default configuration currently used (also available as a direct import: `import { getDefaultRollupConfig } from 'dvlp'`):